pieterdevriesch/fume-extractor/README.md

   ``` T = 10 * a / w ```

   ``` 10.416 = 10 * 2 / 1.68 ```

+- Practically after running it for a few hours on my desk while working and recharging the battery afterwards I estimate a maximum usable runtime of about 3-4 hours, looks like there's quite some losses in the boost circuit.

 - That brings me to the last point, noise.
 It's not exactly quiet but I know that going in, simply a consequence of the small fan diameter.
 A single 80mm fan would be much quieter